What is the expected behavior for chat sessions to time out? When do idle conversations time out? Why can't I end a chat in messaging?

 Contrary to live chat, a session is not a customer-facing concept in messaging.
 The visitor does not have the ability to end a chat.
 Instead, conversations go through active and inactive states.

-- A messaging conversation becomes Inactive after ten minutes of no activity elapse or the agent changes the ticket status to On-hold, Pending, or Solved.
+- A messaging conversation becomes Inactive after ten minutes of no activity elapse or the agent changes the ticket status category to On-hold, Pending, or Solved.
 This also releases the agent’s capacity to take new conversations or phone calls if you have omnichannel routing enabled.